Course details

 Important

-Learners must have completed the Electrical Appliance Serviceperson (formerly ESTA) course before enrolling in the Electrical Service Technician course.
+Learners must have as a prerequisite completed the Electrical Appliance Serviceperson (formerly EAS) course before enrolling in the Electrical Service Technician course.

 The types of work an Electrical Service Technician is permitted to carry out are: